bryanmcnett/aabo/README.md

 struct AABH { AABT minABC, maxABC; }; // bounding hexagon
 ```

-However, the hexagon has the nice property that it is made of two independent axis-aligned bounding triangles (minABC and maxABC), and unless two hexagons are nearly overlapping, a check of one hexagon’s minABC triangle vs the other’s maxABC triangle (or vice versa) is sufficient for trivial intersection rejection.
+However, the hexagon has the nice property that it is made of two independent axis-aligned bounding triangles (minABC and maxABC), and unless two hexagons are nearly overlapping, a check of one hexagon’s minABC triangle vs the other’s maxABC triangle (or vice versa) is sufficient for initial trivial intersection rejection.

-Therefore, If the minABC is stored in one cacheline and the maxABC is stored in another cacheline, a bounding hexagon check is usually as cheap as a bounding triangle check:
+Therefore, If the minABC is stored in one place and the maxABC is stored somewhere else, a bounding hexagon check is usually as cheap as a bounding triangle check, since the second triangle-triangle test is rarely necessary.

 A cheap axis-aligned bounding triangle test against minABC can be done first, and only in the unlikely event that an intersection test passes, a subsequent test against maxABC can be done if so desired.
 In this way, AABH has a larger memory footprint than AABB, but uses less memory bandwidth and computation than AABB.